Anderson, O. Roger Lamont-Doherty Earth Observatory, Columbia University, Palisades, New York.

 Harley, John P. Department of Biological Sciences, Eastern Kentucky University, Richmond, Kentucky.

-A genus of marine protozoans in the class Acantharea.
-The kingdom Protozoa contains 18 phyla.
-One of the parvkingdoms (a hierarchical classification between kingdom and superphylum that is controversial and not officially recognized as such) is the Actinopoda (originally a class) containing two phyla, Heliozoa and Radiozoa.
-Within the Radiozoa is the class Acantharea, in which the genus Acanthometrida is placed.
-All members are unicellular planktonic marine protozoa with axopodia.
-Long slender pseudopodia are found in certain protozoans.
+A taxon of marine protozoans belonging to the Acantharea.
+Acanthometrida (also known as Arthracanthida) is a taxonomic grouping (sometimes considered as an order or subclass) placed within the Acantharea (Acantharia) taxon.
+All members are unicellular planktonic marine protozoa with axopodia (rigid, linear cellular projections).
+Long slender pseudopodia (temporary projections) are found in certain members as well.
 Mitochondria are always present and contain flattened cristae.
 No cilia are present in the trophic phase.
-Members have a skeleton, made up of strontium sulfate (celestite) limited to 20 radially arranged rods that extend from the center, forming a characteristic pattern in which angles are quite exact, as in Acanthometra (see illustration).
-Since strontium sulfate is soluble in seawater, no acantharean fossils exist.
+Members have a skeleton, made up of strontium sulfate (celestite), that is limited to 20 radially arranged rods that extend from the center, forming a characteristic pattern in which angles are quite exact, as in Acanthometra (see illustration).
+Because strontium sulfate is soluble in seawater, no acantharean fossils exist.
 The central endoplasm contains numerous nuclei and other organelles.
-The cytoplasm surrounding the spines contains a conical array of contractile microfilaments (myophrisks or myonemes that are Ca2+-activated) containing the contractile protein actin.
-The microfilaments expand or contract the gelatinous sheath surrounding the cell, a phenomenon apparently responsible for changes in level of flotation.
-Electron microscopic research with related genera shows that the microfilaments are arranged in two sets of bands: one set runs parallel to the axis of the spine, and the other runs crosswise, thus producing a cross-fibrillar network.
-Cysts and flagellated swarmers represent two stages of the life cycle, which are not completely known at present.
+The cytoplasm surrounding the spines contains a conical array of contractile microfilaments (myophrisks or myonemes that are calcium-activated) containing the contractile protein actin.
+The microfilaments expand or contract the gelatinous sheath surrounding the cell, which allows for changes in the level of flotation.
+Electron microscopic research shows that the microfilaments are arranged in two sets of bands; one set runs parallel to the axis of the spine, and the other runs crosswise, thus producing a cross-fibrillar network.
+Cysts and flagellated swarmers represent two stages of the life cycle, which is not completely known at present.
 The endoplasm often contains zooxanthellae (small dinoflagellates living in the protozoan's endoplasm).
-See also: Acantharea; Actinopodea; Celestite; Protozoa; Sarcodina; Sarcomastigophora; Strontium
+See also: Acantharea; Celestite; Protozoa; Strontium

 The content above is only an excerpt.